home

 This was a really fun book.
 It explores a lot of unusual programming languages, which Kneusel groups into atypical languages like SNOBOL, which are practical languages that work according to very different ideas of what a programming language even is, and esoteric languages like BF, which aren't meant to be useful, but instead are some sort of experiment or parody.

 The vast majority of programming in real-world projects is firmly in the ALGOL- or C-family of languages, so seeing the languages described in this book really makes you wonder how things could be different.
 What common but difficult tasks in C-family languages might be trivial in another language?
-Does our usual languages give us blind spots in our thought processes and problem solving?
+Do our usual languages give us blind spots in our thought processes and problem solving?